 National Navigation Award (NNAS) gold certificate and I am trained in mountain first aid.
 In Denmark, I have been a committee member of the Danish Climbing

-Federation (equivalent to the BMC) where I have been instrumental in developing national climbing qualifications and I have been training and assessing Danish
+Federation (equivalent to the BMC) where I have been instrumental in developing national climbing qualifications and I trained and assessed Danish instructors

-glacial terrain particularly in Norway and I am a qualified Norwegian glacier instructor and guide (Breinstruktør).
-I visit and work regularly in the mountain regions of
+glacial terrain particularly in Norway and Greenland and I am a qualified Norwegian glacier instructor and guide (Breinstruktør).
+Holding the qualifications I do

-Scandinavia, Europe and farther afield.
-My guiding and instructional work can be summarised as:
+Greenland and the UK.
+My guiding and instructional work can be summarised in the four statements below.

 |Clockwise from above left, enjoying th sunshine at the Everest View Hotel in Nepal, ascending the famous Besseggen Ridge high above Lake Gjende in